 - Purchase travel insurance that covers dental complications

 The GDC's position is not that dental tourism is unsafe — it is that patients must take greater personal responsibility when going abroad.
-At a JCI-accredited clinic in Turkey, all of these requirements are met as standard.
+At a properly accredited clinic in Turkey (Turkish Ministry of Health and International Health Tourism approved), all of these requirements are met as standard.

 The Most Common Risks — and How They're Mitigated